-Once you’ve identified which actions occupants should take to save energy, it’s time to spread the word!
+Once you’ve identified which actions occupants or employees should take to save energy, it’s time to spread the word!
 To have the most impact, create a communications plan and consider establishing a dedicated marketing collateral budget to support its rollout.
-Maintain regular contact with occupants with reminders, tips, and updates.
+Maintain regular contact with reminders, tips, and updates.

 Here are a few ideas to get you started.
 Visit the communications toolkit for more templates, guidance, and marketing materials.